 That day I wanted to explore the villa grounds and unwind with a change of pace and scenery.

 The grounds were manicured with red, yellow, white, pink, and peach hibiscus.
-The more common colors, red and pink, were scattered throughout other parts of the property.
+And, the more common colors, red and pink, were scattered throughout other parts of the property.

 I discovered at least three different varieties ranging from trumpet shaped with five petals to curly shapes I’ve never seen before.
 Even the leaves vary in size and shape.